 There is nothing quite like chicken breasts, baked in the oven with a herb seasoning rub.
 I start by browning the chicken slightly on the stove top and then placing them in an oven proof baking dish for the rest of the cooking time.

-This recipe gives me tender, perfectly seasoned chicken every time in just 30 minutes.
+This recipe gives me tender, perfectly seasoned chicken every time in just 30 minutes and is Whole30 compliant.

 Have you noticed the size of chicken breasts lately?
 The last batch that I bought weighed in at about 11 ounces each.
 I had to actually trim them to get the size I wanted for this recipe.

 I love baked chicken, but 11 ounces is a mouthful for even the hungriest foodie!
 The good news is that breasts this size are usually much thicker which means they will be more tender and won’t dry out in the oven!

 Since I am trying to lose a bit of weight lately, I chose to go with no skin or bones.
 Don’t worry.
 You’ll still have a ton of flavor.
 The special garlic herb spice rub will make sure of that!